 This line of investigation came to an end in the 1990s over concerns about mad cow disease (bovine spongiform encephalopathy), a fatal brain disorder believed to be caused by consuming foods or other products from affected cattle.
 Supplements containing phosphatidylserine are now derived from soy extracts.
 The FDA permits supplements containing very high-quality soy-derived phosphatidylserine to display a "qualified health claim" stating that "Very limited and preliminary scientific research suggests that phosphatidylserine may reduce the risk of dementia in the elderly.
 FDA concludes that there is little scientific evidence supporting this claim."
 Experts agree that more research is needed, and do not currently recommend use of phosphatidylserine.

 Tramiprosate — clinically tested as Alzhemed, marketed as a "medical food" called ViviMind™ — is a modified form of taurine, an amino acid found naturally in seaweed.
 Amino acids are the chemical building blocks of proteins.
 Tramiprosate was tested in a large Phase 3 clinical study as a possible Alzheimer's treatment.
 Analysis of the Phase 3 trial data was initially inconclusive for a variety of reasons.
 Investigators tried to work with the FDA to obtain clearer results, but the manufacturer decided to abandon development of tramisprosate as a prescription drug and market it over the Internet a "medical food."
 Tramiprosate currently has no proven benefits, and "medical foods" are not subject to the same level of FDA regulation as prescription drugs.
-For more information, please see the statement of the Alzheimer's Association Medical and Scientific Advisory Council on medical foods (PDF).
+For more information, please see the statement of the Alzheimer's Association Medical and Scientific Advisory Group on medical foods (PDF).